 The term “STEM” was coined by Dr. Judith Ramaley, a former assistant director of the National Science Foundation’s education and human resources division.
 STEM was originally labelled SMET but later changed so that “science and math served as bookends for technology and engineering.”
 (1)

 Fast forward to 2017 and STEM is a mainstream education concept.
 In a blog post for huffingtonpost.com (3), Vince Bertram, President and CEO of Project Lead The Way, Inc. said that “STEM fields are at the core of everything we do.
 STEM connects to everything, whether it is the arts, music, sports or agriculture.”

 So, why is STEM education important for school age kids?

-- Human Resources and Skills Development Canada (HRSDC), in its latest 10-year employment growth outlook, forecasts that some of the biggest growth will occur in STEM-related fields.
-HRSDC says that almost 75 percent of new jobs between 2009 and 2018 will be in high-skill occupations.
+- Human Resources and Skills Development Canada (HRSDC), in its latest 10-year employment growth outlook, forecasts that some of the biggest growth will occur in STEM-related fields and almost 75 percent of new jobs between 2009 and 2018 will be in high-skill occupations.
 (6)

-- When students are younger they have a great interest in science.
-As they get older, however, science is seen more as “complicated” and “difficult,” as one survey said, versus “fun” or “inspiring.”
-At all ages, we need to ensure that STEM subject matter is delivered in a way that connects to real-world issues.
+- Most young children love science projects, but “as they get older, however, science is seen more as ‘complicated’ and ‘difficult,’ as one survey said, versus ‘fun’ or ‘inspiring.’
+At all ages, we need to ensure that STEM subject matter is delivered in a way that connects to real-world issues.”
 (6)